Governance

 Dear Shareholder,

-On behalf of the Board of Directors of NAHL Group plc (the ‘Board’), I am pleased to introduce our Corporate Governance statement for the year ended 31 December 2023.
-The purpose of this section of the annual report is to set out our commitment to good corporate governance, which should be read in conjunction with our website which provides further detail.
+On behalf of the Board of Directors of NAHL Group plc (the ‘Board’), I am pleased to introduce our Corporate Governance statement for the year ended 31 December 2024.
+The purpose of this report is to set out our commitment to good corporate governance.
 The Board is committed to a high level of corporate governance, which is the way in which companies are directed and controlled.
-It believes that good corporate governance is vital to support long-term growth in shareholder value.
+It believes that good corporate governance is vital to support long term growth in shareholder value.
 To achieve this, companies require an efficient, effective and dynamic management framework that is accompanied by clear communication, promoting confidence and trust.

 Compliance with the QCA Corporate Governance Code